ZhengdaoZhang/my-study/learn_front-end_development/responsive_web_design/README.md

 Typography is the art of styleing your text to easily readable and suit its purpose.
 In this course. you'll user typography to build a nutrition label webpage.
 You'll learn how to style text, adjust line height, and position your text using CSS.

+### class 8: Learn Accessibility by building a quiz

+Accessibility is making your webpage easy for all people to user - even people with  disabilities.
+In this course, you'll build a quiz webpage.
+You'll learn accessibility tools such as keyboard shortcuts, ARIA attributes, and design best practices.